Tokyo Disney Disability Access Services (DAS) beginner’s guide

 How do I buy a Tokyo Disney Disability pass?

-You can only buy a Tokyo Disneyland disability entrance ticket at the official Tokyo Disney Resort website here.
+You can only buy a Tokyo Disneyland disability entrance ticket at the official Tokyo Disney Resort website here or at an official Tokyo Disney Hotel ticket counter.

 How do I enter Disneyland or DisneySea with my Disability ticket?

-After buying your ticket/s online, upon arrival at the Tokyo Disney park produce your digital ticket on your smart phone.
+After buying your Disney entrance tickets, upon arrival at the Tokyo Disney park produce your ticket barcode on your mobile phone or paper ticket.

 You will need to produce proof of your disability to enter.

-Make sure all members of your party who may wish to ride with you (up to five people) are present so they can also be noted as your ride group.
+(Make sure all members of your party who may wish to ride with you – up to five people – are also present so they can also be noted as your ride group)

 Are Tokyo Disney Resort disability tickets cheaper?

 Yes, Tokyo Disney Resort Disability one day passes are cheaper than standard one day passes.
-They are around AUD$25 and USD$11 cheaper than standard Tokyo Disneyland day passes.
+They are around AUD$25 and USD$11 cheaper than standard Tokyo Disneyland day passes, or roughly 20% cheaper.

 Your accompanying Carer can also buy a disability one day pass.
 Only one accompanying person may buy a disabled pass per disabled pass visitor.